GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 ### Install the CSI driver

-Refer to the documentation [GCS FUSE CSI Driver Installation](./installation.md) to manually install the CSI driver.
+Refer to the documentation [Cloud Storage FUSE CSI Driver Installation](./installation.md) to manually install the CSI driver.

 > Note: We are actively working on integrating the CSI driver with GKE service to make it a GKE managed add-on feature.
 After the integration work is done, manual installation will not be needed.
 The instruction will be provided afterwards.